 When you attend networking events, you may wonder why the effort you put into finding investors rarely leads to commensurate value.

-Focus on narrow industry mixers: These forums are organized by senior leaders in an industry and are designed to mentor young professionals.
-When you pitch your idea at these events, you are more likely to receive help and a listening ear.
+Senior leaders in an industry typically organize these forums to mentor young professionals.
+When you pitch your idea at these events, you’re more likely to receive help and a listening ear.

-Be prepared to ask questions: People remember those who ask intelligent questions, not those who ramble.
-If the event is recorded and you ask a question, there’s a good chance you will be included in the post-event soundbite, boosting your visibility.
+People remember intelligent questions, not rambling.
+If the event is recorded and you ask a good question, there’s a strong chance your voice will be included in the post-event soundbite—boosting your visibility.

-Make sure your numbers make sense: You can’t mislead an investor whose day job revolves around numbers.
-Investment is a numbers game, so get a professional to prepare your financials.
+You can’t fool an investor who deals with numbers every day.
+Investment is a numbers game, so hire a professional to prepare your financials.

 Thank you for reading.